vdruelle/nanopore_basecalling/README.md

 snakemake --profile cluster --config run_dir=<path to your run folder>
 ```
 This command will launch the pipeline by submitting the appropriate jobs for cluster execution.
 You can monitor the progress of the pipeline in the console output.
+For a good nanopore run (20Gbp), the pipeline should take around 1h30 to complete.

 #### Local execution
 If running locally (which necessitate a strong GPU, unless using faster models), also start by activating the conda environment.
 Then launch the pipeline with: